bonacciniWd/bot-wpp/readme.md

 ## Support Me

-You can make a support for this work by <a href="https://comunidadezdg.com.br">Comunidade ZDG - Pedrinho da NASA</a>.
-Thanks "# bot-zdg"
+You can make a support for this work by <a href="https://bonaccini.vercel.app">Entre em contato</a>.
+Thanks "#bona-bot"